Frequently Asked Questions

 - Are there scholarships available?

 Scholarships are available, the scholarship application for Class of 2023 is now closed.
 Applications for scholarship consideration must be turned in along with your Leadership Quest application.
 Only those accepted into the program will be considered to receive a scholarship.
-For more information on the various scholarship available, click here.
+For more information on the various scholarships available, click here.

 Talking to Your Employer